barseghyanartur/django-debug-toolbar-force/README.rst

 =============
 - Python 3.7, 3.8, 3.9, 3.10 and 3.11.
 - Django 2.2, 3.0, 3.1, 3.2, 4.0 and 4.1.
-- django-debug-toolbar 1.5 (may work on earlier versions as well, although not guaranteed).
+- django-debug-toolbar (version depends on your Django version).

 Documentation
 =============